Haiti picks election council to get back on democratic path

 The representative for the women’s social sector, Yolette Mengual, was opposed by critics who said she was too closely associated with Martelly.

-Denying he had any intention of seeking another term, which is banned under the constitution, Martelly told Reuters, “I have no desire to retain power for me.
-I want to work with everyone.”

 The prime minister urged the council members to keep the electoral costs down.
-“We cannot always make elections and see that it is others who pay,” he said.
+“We cannot always make elections and see that it is others who pay for us,” he said.

+Public money should not be used to finance the campaign of any political party, whether in power or in opposition, he added.

 Haiti remains heavily dependent on U.S. financial aid and the presence of U.N. peacekeepers.